Intimidators Begin Expanding Front Office Staff

 News Release

-KANNAPOLIS, NC, December 6, 2017-The Kannapolis Intimidators president, Brian Radle, has started to expand the teams' forces as they prepare and build toward the future.
+KANNAPOLIS, NC -The Kannapolis Intimidators president, Brian Radle, has started to expand the teams\' forces as they prepare and build toward the future.
 He has brought on former Van Wagner Sports & Entertainment experts, Ben Knapple and Spencer Severs, to join the front office staff.

 "We are really working hard to build a team and culture that is rooted in diverse individuals who are driven to succeed and ensure that the collective vision for the downtown Kannapolis revitalization project becomes a beautiful reality," Radle said.